jasminsc16/Propofol-Dosage-Analysis-IU-Health-Ball-Memorial-Hospital/README.md

 • **IU Health Hospitals Comparisons:** An evaluation of propofol and co-administered sedatives across IU Health hospitals to identify system-wide variation.

-•	**Co-Administered Sedatives:** An assessment of pain management effectiveness (measured by RASS or CPOT) in conjunction with sedatives such as dexmedetomidine and fentanyl.

 •	**Patient Characteristics Analysis:** Evaluation of demographic factors: sex, age, height, and weight.